This application's name will be `hello_world`.

 Request Context

-Functions can use a request context to share state between invocations in the same request.
+Functions can use a request context to share state between function calls of the same request.
 The context has information about the current request and provides access to Tensorlake APIs for the current request.
 You can access the request context directly from the RequestContext class.

 import time